pshaddel/ts-express-prisma/README.md

 - [ ] Having Git Hooks(using Husky => pre/post)
 - [ ] Documentation(use TS Docs, JS Docs and typedoc package to turn them to html pages)
 - [ ] Having a proper pipeline(install, build, lint, format, test)
+- [ ] Monitoring using Prometheus and Grafana

 ## Prerequisites